Coler6/Full-Metrics-Fitbit-Watchface/README.md

 # Full-Metrics-Fitbit-Watchface
 A watchface that's goal is to show the user everything they need in one face.
 This is my first Fitbit project.. bugs are expected.
-Please create a github issue incase you do encouter any bugs if you do not know how to use github please email me at tylerkrebs77@gmail.com!
+Please create a github issue incase you do encounter any bugs if you do not know how to use github please email me at tylerkrebs77@gmail.com!
 This project is tested using the Fitbit Simulator and a Fitbit Versa 3.

 Link to app (Not out yet): [Fitbit](https://google.com)

 ### Issues while created the app: